zpz/biglist/README.md

 # biglist

-`biglist` provides a class `Biglist`, which implements a persisted, out-of-memory list for Python.
-The main use case is processing large amounts of data on single or multiple machines while leveraging local disk or a cloud blob store for storage.
-It is a pure Python utility with a familiar Pythonic interface.
+`biglist` provides a class `Biglist`, which implements a persisted, out-of-memory Python data structure operations by the familiar *list* interface.
+The main use case is processing large amounts of data that can not fit in memory.

+Persistence can be on local disk or in a cloud blob store.

 Mutation is append-only.
 Updating existing elements of the list is not supported.